 Keep a checklist of the layers you’re paying attention to, and see how you can improve those a bit at a time.
 Before you start reading, consult that checklist and make sure you’ve thought through those elements in the score.

-Your sight reading prowess will grow stronger, and soon I guarantee it won’t matter whether you were born with it or worked smart to build it.
+Your piano sight reading practice will grow stronger, and soon I guarantee it won’t matter whether you were born with it or worked smart to build it.